kensanata/just-halberds/Knives.md

 *Player agency*.
 In a game that takes place in our imagination, the greatest asset we have is the freedom of it all.
 We can make decisions and the imaginary world reacts.
-We can try things we don’t usually, be the people we don’t usually are.
+We can try things we don’t usually do, be the people we don’t usually are.
 This is why decision making is essential.
 Skip the long monologues, the long descriptions, the long transitions – move quickly until the game needs players to make a